johannaposey/SMUFTPrivateClassMaterial/STAGING SMU/Other_Homework-master/Other_Homework-master/SoFi_Case_Study/SoFi.md

 Statista.
 (2020, July 28).
 Population distribution in the United States in 2019, by generation.
 Retrieved from statista.com: https://www.statista.com/statistics/296974/us-population-share-by-generation/#:~:text=The%20statistic%20depicts%20the%20distribution,population%20in%20the%20United%20States.
 Zest AI.
 (2020, July 30). zest.ai/soutions.
 Retrieved from zest.ai: https://www.zest.ai/solutions

+***

+## Feedback
+Great case study.
+It is very well researched.
+Good analysis of the landscape and  recommendations!

+[^RTG]: A bulleted list here would have made the bibliography easier to read
+[^close]: If you use just the path instead of the URL and the image will still load even if you download the repository.
+[^spelling]: There are extensions for VSCode to do all sorts of things, including [footnotes](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-footnotes) and [spellchecker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).